I just wanted to get to the Valley.

 Yet I digress.

 Sang told me how Korean only has three verb tenses (past/present/future) and how English has twelve.
-I sure as hell couldn’t have listed them all, but Sang did.
-And can.
+I sure as hell couldn’t have listed them all, but Sang can.
+And did.

 And while we sped along the 101, he asked me how to say certain things.
 He’d point to an action.
 I’d say it.
 Lane-hopping.
 Swerving.
 Fairly sure I said the word “veer.”
 How the car in the lane next to us was a “piece of junk.”
 I over-enunciated, he repeated.
 I taught him how to use “gonna” instead of “going to.”
 After each discovery, he laughed and nodded, using his newfound linguistic treasure in a sentence, or as much sentence as he could muster.
 Then I laughed.
 Nodded.
 We hacked our way through a conversation filled with a jumble of words, most of which weren’t arranged in complete sentences yet still got the job done.